Rudy Reyes (actor): Stunts, actor, and writer

 After leaving the military in 2005, Reyes became a fitness trainer at a gym in San Diego.
+He has since worked as an actor, martial arts and survival instructor, and brand ambassador, and has also worked in Africa training wildlife preserve rangers in anti-poaching tactics.

-His acting roles included himself in Generation Kill (2008) and the TV series Apocalypse Man, Ultimate Survival Alaska, and Spartan Race.
+Reyes has had several film and television acting roles, including as himself in Generation Kill (2008) and the TV series Apocalypse Man (2010), Ultimate Survival Alaska (2013–2014), and Spartan Race (2016–2017).
 He is also one of the interviewees of the 2020 documentary series Once Upon a Time in Iraq; in the latter, he detailed the killing of civilians during the invasion by himself and others.
 He played Penny in The Demeter, Rick in Beach Massacre, "Solomon Goodblood" in the 2021 film The Secret of Sinchanee.
 In 2022, he became the lead instructor on SAS: Who Dares Wins.
 He also portrays the playable character "Enzo Reyes" in the Call of Duty: Modern Warfare II multiplayer.

 Reyes wrote the book, Hero Living: Seven Strides to Awaken Your Infinite Power (2009), with Angela Smith.
 He has also authored articles for OFFGRID magazine.